 Perhaps, that 10 percent welcome discount sounds nice, but it’s not that big of a reward in the grand scheme of things.
 If you have a good credit score and can qualify for a rewards credit card, you can get hundreds of dollars as a sign-up bonus.

 Also, it’s good to keep in the mind the annual percentage rate on the Buckle credit card.
-It is 26.49 percent, which is quite a lot, even for a store card.
 To avoid getting hit with such high APR, make sure to make a Buckle payment in full within 25 days of the statement closing date.
 Otherwise, the interest rates will negate your rewards.